 The Missouri Department of Natural Resources' Water Protection Program is the delegated authority for the administration of the Drinking Water State Revolving Fund.
-Through calendar year 2013 the Department has awarded low interest loans and grants totaling approximately \$370 million to drinking water systems for infrastructure improvements.
+Through fiscal year 2014 the Department has awarded low interest loans and grants totaling approximately \$370 million to drinking water systems for infrastructure improvements.